Ergative–absolutive alignment: Ergative vs. accusative languages

 See morphosyntactic alignment for a more technical explanation and a comparison with nominative–accusative languages.

 The word subject, as it is typically defined in grammars of nominative–accusative languages, has a different application when referring to ergative–absolutive languages, or when discussing morphosyntactic alignment in general.

 Ergative languages tend to be either verb-final or verb-initial; there are few, if any, ergative SVO languages.

+Example comparing Latin and Dyirbal

+Latin and Dyirbal are both languages which use case markings.
+Latin, however, has a nominative–accusative system, while Dyirbal has an ergative–absolutive one.